 - Publishers only initiate tracking via a tracking link used for click tracking if the user voluntarily and intentionally interacted with the ad media or tracking link.

 - Publishers only initiate tracking for a specific advertiser if the consumer interacted directly with the ad media for this advertiser.

-- Publisher ceases an activity immediately if requested to do so by Awin or an Advertiser
+- Publishers ceases an activity immediately if requested to do so by Commission Factory or an Advertiser.

-Publishers comply with the spirit of Tech Code of Conduct
+Publishers comply with the spirit of this Code of Conduct.